kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 ## 1. Purpose

-This document defines the adaptive loop as the primary interaction-level risk-generating mechanism in the OWASP HCI Cognitive Layer framework.
+This document defines the adaptive loop as a foundational interaction-level risk-generating mechanism in the OWASP HCI Cognitive Layer framework.
 It is not a vulnerability catalogue entry in the same sense as CV-01 through CV-07.
 It describes the structural dynamic that produces and amplifies the vulnerabilities those documents address.

 CV-01 through CV-07 describe what happens to a user's cognition under sustained AI interaction.
 CV-00 describes the mechanism through which it happens, and why standard epistemic defences are under-scoped to prevent it.